Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A data owner may decide:

-- Who can access the data
-- How sensitive it is
-- Required retention
-- Acceptable use
+- Access, sensitivity, and acceptable use
-- Data quality expectations
+- Retention and quality expectations
-- Accountability for its meaning
+- Accountability for meaning

 A data architect may decide or recommend:

-- Canonical models
+- Canonical models and metadata standards
-- Metadata standards
-- Data integration patterns
-- Authoritative sources
+- Integration patterns and authoritative sources
 - Data platform direction

 A product team may decide:

-- How data is used within the product
-- How local transformations are implemented
+- Product-specific use and transformations
-- How product-specific views are created
+- Local views within shared data guardrails

 A team should not independently create a competing source of truth for enterprise customer data merely because doing so is locally convenient.